Burning Books

 —The Village Voice

-Carnahan received an MFA in Creative Writing from Mills College, working at the Center for Contemporary Music with composers Robert Ashley and Maggi Payne, and in the Book Arts Program with Kathleen Walkup.
+Carnahan received an MFA from Mills College, working at the Center for Contemporary Music with Robert Ashley and Maggi Payne, and in the Book Art Program with Kathleen Walkup.
 At Mills, she began collaborating with composers and musicians to present her writing “off the page.”
-Her fiction has found form for over twenty-five years as intermedia creations in which she provides stories, lyrics, and prose for recordings, installations, video, and live performance, notably the widely praised “performance novels” of Laetitia Sonami.
+Her words have found form for over thirty-five years as intermedia creations in which she provides stories, lyrics, and prose for recordings, installations, video, film, posters, and live performance, notably the widely praised “performance novels” of Laetitia Sonami.

 Melody Sumner Carnahan